charlyoleg2/dedale_mono/README.md

 - *Sveltekit-csr* must be set to false to avoid the hydratation.
 But then all *javascript* of client is gone!

 With *sveltekit v2.9.0*, I don't find a way to disable *hydratation* without removing the all *javascript* of client.

+### Astro / Hono

+Edit `pkg/dedalas/src/lib/front-config.t` for experimenting the 16 possible combinations.

+For getting a static website with *Astro*, I see two limitations:
+- Astro doesn't have an efficient way for calling one of its own endpoints without using the network-transport
+- Hono-hc calling the integrated Hono-api doesn't work in Astro context

 Prerequisite